Leonardo (2021 TV series)

-Leonardo is a historical drama created by Frank Spotnitz and Steve Thompson.
-The series was produced by Italian Lux Vide in collaboration with Rai Fiction, Sony Pictures Entertainment, with Frank Spotnitz's Big Light Productions and Freddie Highmore's Alfresco Pictures in association with France Télévisions and RTVE.
+Leonardo is a historical drama television series created by Frank Spotnitz and Steve Thompson.
+The series was produced by Lux Vide in collaboration with Rai Fiction, Sony Pictures Entertainment, with Frank Spotnitz's Big Light Productions and Freddie Highmore's Alfresco Pictures in association with France Télévisions and RTVE.
 The series recounts Leonardo da Vinci's extraordinary life through the works that made him famous and through the stories hidden within those works, revealing little by little the inner torments of a man obsessed with attaining perfection.

-In March 2021, it was announced that Leonardo would return for a second season.
+In March 2021, it was announced that Leonardo was renewed for a second season.
+However, in August 2024, it was reported that there were no current plans for further seasons beyond the first.

 Plot

 In 1506, Leonardo da Vinci, the most famous artist of his time, is accused of the murder of Caterina da Cremona.
 Questioned by Stefano Giraldi, an ambitious officer of the Duchy of Milan, Leonardo begins to tell his life, starting from the first meeting with Caterina in Andrea del Verrocchio's workshop.
 Giraldi, fascinated by the artist's personality, begins to suspect that Leonardo may be innocent and investigates to discover the truth.